- In the first quarter of 2021, HelloFresh grew active customers by 74.2% YoY to 7.28M.

 Due to higher than expected growth in the first quarter, management has raised their estimates.
 Revenue growth is now expected to be 35% to 45% in 2021.
 Adjusted EBITDA margin to be in between 10% and 12%.

-Marketing costs as a percentage of sales has declined to 15.1% during Q1.
+Marketing costs as a percentage of sales have declined to 15.1% during Q1.

 With €876.3M in cash, and long-term debt of ~€152.6M, it looks like a strong balance sheet.